-The most popular among the many walking trails in the highlands is the Goshikinuma Walk or "Five Colored Pond Walk".
-The flat, well maintained nature trail leads mostly through forest and passes numerous ponds along the way, many of which are colored in various hues of blue.
-The trail is about four kilometers long, takes about an hour to walk and starts and ends in different locations.
+The most popular among the walking trails in the highlands is the Goshikinuma Walk or "Five Colored Pond Walk".
+The flat, well maintained nature trail leads mostly through forest and passes numerous ponds, many of which are colored in various hues of blue.
+The trail is about four kilometers long, takes about an hour to walk, and starts and ends in different locations.

 More walking trails lead along the shores of Lake Hibara, the largest lake in the highlands, and past another pond and marshland to the Hotel Kyukamura Urabandai.
 Considerably more challenging is the climb to the summit of Mount Bandai, which takes about 8 hours (round trip) from Urabandai and requires proper hiking equipment.